• Skip to primary navigation

 spatula taking a slice of lemon olive oil cake on a brown marble surface with a blue linen

-• Good Quality Extra Virgin Olive Oil.
-The star of the show, make sure you use good quality oil.
-I've linked the one I often use for this cake in the recipe card below.
+• Good Quality Extra Virgin Olive oil: Adds moistness and a tender crumb while letting lemon flavor shine - choose a mild extra-virgin for best results.
 Depending on which olive oil you use you may have a stronger flavor.
 I suggest using good quality extra virgin olive oil.
 It provides a subtle flavor.
 I use Colavita it is sold at most large grocery stores.
 Another brand I love is Bona Furtuna.
-I don't suggest using another oil.

 Fresh berries are also a beautiful compliment to this cake.
 Bake my orange olive cake recipe next.